-We estimate that we will receive net proceeds of approximately \$\text{ million from the sale of shares of our common stock in this offering, based on an assumed initial public offering price of \$\text{ per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$290.0 million from the sale of shares of our common stock in this offering, based on an assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering to repay the term loan outstanding under our Second Lien Credit Agreement totaling \$\text{ million}\$, plus accrued interest thereon of approximately \$\text{ and the remainder to repay certain term loan outstanding under our First Lien Credit Agreement totaling \$\text{ million}\$, plus accrued interest thereon of approximately \$\text{ .
+We intend to use the net proceeds from this offering to repay the term loan outstanding under our Second Lien Credit Agreement totaling \$150.0 million, plus accrued interest thereon of approximately \$3.8 million and the remainder, together with cash on hand, to repay certain term loan outstanding under our First Lien Credit Agreement totaling \$140.0 million, plus accrued interest thereon of approximately \$2.3 million.
 To the extent we raise more proceeds in this offering than currently estimated, we will use such proceeds for general corporate purposes, which may include, among other things, further repayment of indebtedness.
 To the extent we raise less in this offering than currently estimated, we may, if necessary, reduce the amount of the indebtedness that will be repaid.
 For information about the applicable interest rates, maturity dates and use of proceeds of loans under our Second Lien Credit Agreement and our First Lien Credit Agreement see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."